-- Documenting growing inequality and recognition gaps, including contradictory trends in different parts of the world.
+- Document growing inequality and recognition gaps, including contradictory trends in different parts of the world.

-- Understanding and explaining how various groups—the poor, the middle class, ethnoracial and religious minorities, LGBTQ, and others—experience these changes.
+- Understand and explain how various groups—the poor, the middle class, ethno-racial and religious minorities, LGBTQ, and others—experience these changes.

-- Determining the role of cultural repertoires and institutions (including the law) in attenuating the impact of social exclusion.
+- Determine the role of cultural repertoires and institutions (including the law) in attenuating the impact of social exclusion.